demandio/ember-prerender/README.md

 an app rather than reloading it on every request, rendering times can be reduced.

-It should be fairly easy to adapt this code to work with other web application frameworks.
-Abstracting out the Ember-specific parts to be more modular may be done by this project in the future.
+Although this project is called ember-prerender, the code should work with any web application that implements the events outlined in this README.
+Please let me know if you get this working with your Angular, Backbone, Knockout, etc apps.

 The concept and plugin code is based loosely off of the [Prerender Service](https://github.com/collectiveip/prerender) by Todd Hooper.